ajmal017/stock-advisor-software/README.md

 All scripts must be executed from the ```src``` folder.

 # Trading Strategies
-All recommendations produced by this system are created using Trading Strategies which are located in the ```strategies``` module of this software.
+All recommendations produced by this system, specifically the Securities Recommendation Service are created using Trading Strategies which are located in the ```strategies``` module of this software.
 A strategy is simply and algorithm that reads a list of securities (currently US Equities), downloads all necessary financial data and either ranks or filters the list to produce a subset of that will outperform their peers based on the algorithm's calculations.

 All strategies are implemented as classes that derive from the ```BaseStrategy``` Abstract Base Class, and expose a consistent interface.
 Each is self contained in the sense that they must be able to initialize for a configuration file which can either be stored locally or in S3; this is how strategies are initialized in production.
 They can also be initialized using constructor, a technique which is useful when backtesting or performing other types of tests.

 ## Inputs
-The main input to a Trading Strategy is a list of ticker symbols used a a basis for the analysis.
+The main input to a Trading Strategy is a list of ticker symbols used a basis for the analysis.
 All available strategies are based on US Equities, but other markets may be supported in the future.

 Each list is represented as a ```TickerList``` object and persisted using a JSON Document, and like other inputs, they may be sourced locally or from S3.